Japan's Shikoku Electric to restart Ikata No.3 reactor in October

-TOKYO, June 16 (Reuters) - Shikoku Electric Power Co Inc (9507.T) said on Wednesday it planned to restart the No.3 reactor in its Ikata nuclear power station in western Japan on Oct.
+TOKYO (Reuters) - Shikoku Electric Power Co Inc said on Wednesday it planned to restart the No.3 reactor in its Ikata nuclear power station in western Japan on Oct.
 12.

 The lower court had ruled there was insufficient attention to the threat from earthquakes in the design of the facility.